 An insight into UL and their research and suite of activity to provide trust and safety for products in the market.

-UL 2085 STANDARD FOR PROTECTED ABOVE GROUND TANKS FOR FLAMMABLE & COMBUSTIBLE LIQUIDS – Our SuperVault tanks fully meet and exceed the requirements of UL2085 to ensure that they are safe.
+UL 2085 STANDARD FOR PROTECTED ABOVE GROUND TANKS FOR FLAMMABLE & COMBUSTIBLE LIQUIDS – Our SuperVault tanks fully meet and exceed the requirements of UL2085 due to their SwRI 95-03 certification.
 The full list of requirements can also be accessed here.

-UL 142 LISTED FOR FUEL STORAGE – The Fuelchief range of TransCubes have met this standard for which is a recognized standard for safety.
+UL 142 STEEL ABOVEGROUND TANKS FOR FLAMMABLE AND COMBUSTIBLE LIQUIDS – The Fuelchief range of Supervaults have met this standard for which is the recognized U.S standard for tank manufacture.
 This is specifically for the steel (primary and secondary containment) for aboveground tanks for flammable and combustible liquids.
 To find out more about UL 142 Please click here.